Ramla: Transportation

 Ramla Railway Station provides an hourly service on the Israel Railways Tel Aviv–Jerusalem line.
 The station is located in north east side of the city and originally opened in April 1891, making it the oldest active railway station in Israel.
 It was most recently reopened on April 12, 2003 after having been rebuilt in a new location closer to the town's center.

 Education

 According to CBS, there are 31 schools and 12,000 students in the city.
 These include 22 elementary schools with a student population of 7,700 and nine high schools with a population of 3,800.
 In 2001, 47% of Ramla's 12th grade students graduated with a bagrut matriculation certificate.
 Many of the Jewish schools are run by Jewish orthodox organisations.

 The Arabs, both Muslims and Christian, increasingly depend on their own private schools and not Israeli governmental schools.
 There are currently two Christian schools, such as Terra Santa School, the Greek Orthodox School, and there is one Islamic school in preparations.

 The Owpen House in Ramla is a preschool and daycare center for Arab and Jewish children.
 In the afternoons, Open House runs extracurricular coexistence programs for Jewish, Christian, and Muslim children.

+Voting Patterns

+In the 2022 election, 66 percent of voters in Ramla voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 16 percent voted for the parties of the center-left coalition led by Yair Lapid and 16 percent voted for the Arab parties.